 Step 5: Strip the negative prompt and re-test

-Some platforms (OpenAI, Anthropic) have business-tier customer support that can review false-positive blocks.
+OpenAI and Anthropic offer business-tier support that can review false-positive blocks.
 Document the use case, share the prompt, and request a policy review.
 This is slow (1-2 weeks) but works for repeated false positives.

 How to confirm the fix

-• The same prompt, with the identified change, completes the generation end-to-end.
+- The same prompt, with the identified change, completes the generation end-to-end (passes both Stage 1 and Stage 2).

 If it still fails

-1. Verify the platform’s status page — sometimes safety filters get tightened during incidents and revert in hours.
+- Check the tool’s status page — safety filters occasionally get tightened during incidents and revert within hours.

-2. Reduce the prompt to its absolute minimum (subject + style, nothing else) and rebuild it back word by word, testing after each addition.
+- Reduce the prompt to its absolute minimum (subject + style, nothing else) and rebuild it word by word, testing after each addition.

-3. Open a fresh account or use a teammate’s account to verify the block is not account-level rate-limiting masquerading as a content filter.
+- Use a fresh or teammate’s account to verify the block is not account-level rate-limiting masquerading as a content filter.

 Prevention

-• Maintain a “neutral vocabulary” cheat sheet for common terms you have learned trip filters, with safe substitutes.
+- Maintain a “neutral vocabulary” cheat sheet for terms you have learned trip filters, with safe substitutes.

-• Run prompts through your eyes as a moderator would, before you submit; the 5-second scan catches 80% of refusals.
+- Scan prompts with a moderator’s eye before you submit; the 5-second check catches roughly 80% of refusals.

-• When working on edgy creative briefs (horror, conflict, fashion), use a model with a known-looser filter for iteration, then re-render the final on the safer commercial model.
+- When working on edgy creative briefs (horror, conflict, fashion), iterate on a known-looser model, then re-render the final on the stricter commercial model.

 Tags: #Debug #Troubleshooting